Small. Fast. Reliable.

 5. PRIMARY KEYs Can Sometimes Contain NULLs

-Usually (the exceptions are INTEGER PRIMARY KEY tables and WITHOUT ROWID tables) a PRIMARY KEY in an SQLite table is really the same as a UNIQUE constraint.
-Due to an historical oversight, the column values of such a PRIMARY KEY are allowed to be NULL.
+A PRIMARY KEY in an SQLite table is usually just a UNIQUE constraint.
+Due to an historical oversight, the column values of a PRIMARY KEY are allowed to be NULL.
 This is a bug, but by the time the problem was discovered there where so many databases in circulation that depended on the bug that the decision was made to support the buggy behavior moving forward.
+You can work around this problem by adding a NOT NULL constraint on each column of the PRIMARY KEY.

 6. Aggregate Queries Can Contain Non-Aggregate Result Columns That Are Not In The GROUP BY Clause